CopernicaMarketingSoftware/Documentation/Yothalot/php-values.md

 ## Using the Yothalot\Values class

-The Yothalot\Values class is only used as an argument in the `reduce()` member of the Yothalot\MapReduce interface, and therefore you cannot cunstruct it yourself.
+The Yothalot\Values class is only used as an argument in the `reduce()` member of the Yothalot\MapReduce interface, and therefore you cannot construct it yourself.
 Using the Yothalot\Values class is easy, you just use foreach.

 ```php